MicrosoftDocs/azure-docs/articles/private-5g-core/set-up-kubectl-access.md

 ## Next steps
 - Save the *kubeconfig* file so it's available to use if you need it in future
-- You need the *kubeconfig* file as part of completing a different operation (such as to set up Azure Active Directory (AAD) authentication).
-Return to the operation you started from and continue.
+- If you need the *kubeconfig* file as part of completing a different procedure (such as to set up Azure Active Directory (AAD) authentication), return to that procedure and continue.